ameyanjarlekar/ameyanjarlekar.github.io/_pages/contact.md

    LLM Unlearning via Gradient Ratio-Based Influence Estimation and Noise Injection
 </a>

-Proposed and developed a noise-injected selective LLM fine-tuning algorithm to enable targeted machine unlearning by optimizing a loss function that penalizes unsafe responses while preserving model utility through a regularization term.
+Proposed and developed a noise-injected selective LLM fine-tuning algorithm to enable targeted machine unlearning.
 This was work done at NVIDIA.
 <br>
 <br>
 <br>